cfuchs12345/server-manager/README.md

 Some notes:

 - Passwords/credentials can be marked in the plugin so that they are automatically encrypted
-- Passwords are not sent cleartext - even if the web server is running only via HTTP, since there is an internal AES-GCM encryption for sensitive data with a one-time encryption key that always changes  **(ToDo: Also encrypt credentials between frontend and backend)**
+- Passwords are not sent cleartext - even if the web server is running only via HTTP, since there is an internal AES-GCM encryption for sensitive data with a one-time encryption key that always changes
 - User Passwords for the application itself are not stored as cleartext but using bcrypt hashes

 ## My ToDo list (not ordered by priority)